Rahul-Singh-del/Rahul-Singh-del/README.md

 - {{Contact.Attribute.YOUR-DATA-EXTENSION-NAME.YOUR-PHONE-NUMBER-COLUMN}}
 - This is something that is typically customized when setting up Marketing Cloud but is needed in order for Twilio to understand WHO the message needs to be sent to.

-The index.html defines how the Marketer will see/interact with the Twilio Messaging Service.
+The index.html defines how the Marketer will see/interact with the Messaging Service.
 By default, the code suggested asks for the following as a starting point:
 - Account SID
 - Auth Token
 - Messaging Service SID